taskcontrols/py-taskcontrol/README.md

     print(a, b)

 # Invocation is needed to add the task
-# Invocation can also be done where needed
+# Invoke this where needed
 # Example: Within some other function
 taskone(3, 4)

 # Invoke this where needed
+# Example: Within some other function
 tasks()["run"](task="taskname")

 ```